 It is clear that no colour or typography palettes were considered at all here.
 The website portrays polar opposite colours that create a jarring experience for the eye such as red-on-blue and blue-on-red.
-With this, the connective and connotative features of correct colour usage is lost on website visitors.
+With this, the connective and connotative features of correct colour usage are lost on website visitors.
 It also means that the website cannot be associated with any single colour/colour scheme to achieve branding and identity.

 Apart from the garish graphics, the images on the website are also rendered incorrectly.
-Most suffer from a low resolution and when stretched on the website produce a pixelated and low quality image.
+Most suffer from a low resolution and when stretched on the website produce a pixelated and low-quality image.
 The addition of filters and a decorative frame around these may have been used to distract from this fact, but if anything it only makes proceedings busier.

 Contact the expert team at Ireland Website Design to have a modern and responsive, custom business website created that is free from any sins.
 Our clients choose us because our websites drive sales to their business.